 150th Anniversary Toolkit

-Add the college's 150th anniversary logo to your events, activities, programs, and promotional items.
+Add Buffalo State's 150th anniversary logo to your events, activities, programs, and promotional items.

 150th Anniversary Events

 School of Education Bengal Teachers Reunion September 9

 150 Years of Teacher Education at Buffalo State September 24

 Buffalo State Foundation Golf and Tennis Scholarship Classic September 27

 Bengal Birthday Bash on the Plaza September 28

 Alumni Open House September 30

 Equity and Diversity/EOP Beyond Boundaries Programming Kicks Off